 What is the frequency of reviewing the decisions?

 RBI reviews and comes up with a few changes in its existing policies through bi-monthly monetary policy.
-The very next meeting is scheduled between 28th September to 30th September, in which it is expected that RBI might increase interest rates by 50 bps.
+In current meeting, it is expected that RBI might increase interest rates by 50 bps.

 Before RBI comes up with new changes in rates and measures to control the prevailing inflation in the country, let's understand how RBI's decisions might affect our financial health and stability.